JonJagger/cyber-dojo/docker/readme.txt

 # - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-A running cyber-dojo app comprises 3 docker containers, built from 3 images:
+A running cyber-dojo app comprises 6 docker containers, built from 6 images:
 (D = data container, R = regular container)

-      nginx - (R) load balancer for web web - (R) main rails app
+      nginx - (R) load balancer for web web - (R) main rails app languages - (D) read-only languages config info exercises - (D) read-only exercises config info test - (D) read-write test
         tmp - (D) where src files are stored ready for the runner

-Each folder contains a Dockerfile and a script to build the image from the Dockerfile.
+Each folder contains a Dockerfile and a build-docker-image.sh script to build the image from the Dockerfile.

 # - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # Launching a docker app that itself uses docker is different